Appleseed/learn/docs/portal/install/upgrade.rst

 		* Web.config - Only during upgrade to have settings written
 * Restore your portal database backup to a NEW database name.
 * Once you have the upgraded website running you can modify your website settings in IIS to utilize the new website, rather than the non-* upgraded website.
-* Check to see if the instance custom modules are still working as they did before the upgrade.
+* Check to see if the upgraded instance custom modules are still working as they did before the upgrade.
-* Check to see if the instance is using any modules that were removed from the upgrade.
+* Check to see if the upgraded instance is using any modules that were removed from the upgrade.

 .. toctree::
     :titlesonly: